eskerthebreton/thrum/ttrpg-tbd.md

 ### Standard Defensive Rolls

-When a character is targeted by a Physical Attack they may choose to defend using their choice of Resilience or Evasion, but must choose which to use before the offensive roll is made.
+When a character is targeted by a Physical Attack they may choose to defend using their choice of **Resilience** or **Evasion**, but must choose which to use before the offensive roll is made.
 This choice involves tradeoffs, with Evasion presenting a binary contrast between success and failure, while choosing Resilience provides for a range of outcomes including mitigated success and mitigated failure.

-When targeted by a Mental Attack, Resolve is the standard defense.
+When targeted by a Mental Attack, **Resolve** is the standard defense.

 #### Evasion

-Evasion rolls use your REF modifier.
+Evasion rolls use your **REF** modifier.
 Evasion is all or nothing: a successful roll avoids the effect entirely, whereas a failed roll results in taking the full effect.

 #### Resilience

-Resilience uses your END modifier.
+Resilience uses your **END** modifier.
 In contrast to Evasion, Resilience has a gradation of outcomes:

 * **Critical**: Avoid the effects
 * **Success**: Take Fatigue (but no more than one point) but skip the roll to become **Incapacitated**